Skip to Main Content

 Moral agents of improvement

-Moral agents of improvement are leaders who promote educational equity and culturally responsive policies and practices through collaboration with fellow educators and other stakeholders based on a shared vision of learning to achieve systemic reform.
+Moral agents of improvement promote educational equity and culturally sensitive policies and practices through collaboration with fellow educators and other stakeholders based on a shared vision of learning to achieve systemic reform.
+Students will understand and appreciate diverse viewpoints of equity in educational systems.
+Students will identify research-based evidence that supports or contradicts these diverse viewpoints.
+Students will understand and engage with political and legislative institutions that influence educational systems.

 Steward Leaders